Ontario Building Code Practice Exam 2025 - Free Building Code Practice Questions and Study Guide

 Question: 1 / 400

-Which of the following is not a requirement for a fire-rated floor assembly in an industrial building?
+Which of the following is not a requirement for a fire-rated wall assembly in an industrial building?

 Non-combustible materials